How to stream games on Twitch from your PC

 Step 3: Configure your stream settings

-Open your broadcasting software and:
+Open your new broadcasting software to set up your digital stage:

 Step 4: Test your stream before going live